CasselKim/muhan_maesuV2/README.md

 - now you can make order.json by using `order.py` (2021-01-05)
 - now you can set environments by using `requirements.sh` (2021-01-06)
 - now you can make secret.json by using `secret.py` (2021-01-06)
+- now you can access Django page by using `python runserver` on local environments (2021-02-03)

 ## Result